bvn-architecture/PluginsDocumentation/docs/_docs/2017-05-31-FamilyReporter.markdown

 |--------|----------|-----------|----------|-------|-------|------|-----|---------|-----------|
 | The fully qualified file path of a family file | The file name, including file extension, of a family file. | The family type name. | The name of the parameter | The GUID of a parameter.
 This value is only set for shared parameters. | The parameter value for this family type. |'TRUE' if formula is present, otherwise 'FALSE' | 'TRUE' if parameter is instance driven.
 'False' if type driven | 'TRUE' if this is a reporting parameter, otherwise 'FALSE' | The Revit internal parameter storage type.
 Refer [table](#StorageType)|

-For a description on how to update the parameter values by type in family files refer to 'Family Updater' document.
+For a description on how to update the parameter values by type in family files refer to [Family Updater app]({{ site.baseurl }}/_docs/2017-06-15-FamilyUpdater/) document.

 ### <a id="FamRefPlanesLog"></a> Family Reference Planes Log